-General and administrative expenses decreased by 20.0%, or \$1.0 million, to \$4.0 million during the year ended December 31, 2012, from \$5.0 million during the year ended December 31, 2011.
-The decrease in the year ended December 31, 2012, was mainly attributable to decreased public-company related expenses charged to us compared to the year ended December 31, 2011.
-Furthermore, General and administrative expenses for the years ended December 31, 2012 and December 31, 2011, include \$1.0 million, respectively, for the services of the Company's officers in aggregate charged to us by Costamare Shipping Company S.A. as provided under our management agreement signed on November 3, 2010.
+General and administrative expenses increased by \$4.5 million, to \$8.5 million during the year ended December 31, 2013, from \$4.0 million during the year ended December 31, 2012.
+Furthermore, General and administrative expenses for the years ended December 31, 2013 and December 31, 2012, include \$1.0 million in each period for the services of the Company's officers in aggregate charged to us by Costamare Shipping as provided under our Group Management Agreement.
+In addition, General and administrative expenses for the year ended December 31, 2013 include an allowance for doubtful amounts of \$3.7 million relating to our charter party arrangements.